joelwilsonmt/circuitbreaker/README.md

 Set up a MongoDB account and link the database repository in the .env file in the DB_CONFIG field.

-To run the program start nodemon server.js and npm start.
+To run the program, intiate nodemon server.js and npm start.

 ## Available Scripts